-Natural gas or warm air oil furnace is an important investment in any home, and keeping track of its efficiency and effectiveness on how it is running pays.
+Natural gas or warm air oil furnace is an important investment in any home and keeping track of its efficiency and effectiveness on how it is running pays.
 It is necessary to know when it is time to replace before it costs you more than it should in repairs.
-Every home environment in Edmonton requires a heating system that is safe and energy efficient.
+Every home environment in Edmonton requires a furnace health check that is safe and energy efficient.

 Is the Furnace Burner Flame Yellow and not Blue?

-Natural gas is clean, safe and reliable.
+Natural gas is clean, safe, and reliable.
 When your furnace is operating efficiently, natural gas burns with little residue release.
 However, if the appliance emits a flickering or a yellow flame instead of the normal blue, that is a sign that poisonous carbon monoxide is being created.
-Carbon monoxide is colourless, odourless, tasteless, highly toxic, and fatal.
+Carbon monoxide is colorless, odorless, tasteless, highly toxic, and fatal.

 What a Blue Flame Connotes

 A blue flame signifies complete combustion.
 When your furnace has complete combustion, maximum heat output is produced, and less energy is used to generate the right amount of heat.
 Signs of incomplete combustion are easily visible and once noticed, the furnace should be replaced immediately.

 The most visible signs of incomplete combustion in a furnace are soot collection on the furnace filters and burners, yellow flame appearance, and the formation of excessive vapors on the interior walls and windows during the appliance’s operation.
 Given that CO gas is highly undetectable by smell or taste, it could kill animals, people, and plants very fast.